Blog

 Main Features

-• Reporting engines integration: Integration with different providers under roof which gives users the ability to select the best reporting engines for their specific use case.
-Some of the reporting engines are Eclipse BIRT, OLAP & Mondrian, Jasper Reports, SAP Crystal Reports,etc.
+• Reporting engine integration: Integration with different providers gives users the ability to select the best reporting engines for their specific use case.
+Some of the reporting engines are Eclipse BIRT, OLAP & Mondrian, Jasper Reports, SAP Crystal Reports, etc.

 • Audit-proof: ReportServer generates detailed documentation for every report.
 The document covers all user-defined configurations such as the selection of parameter values.